The Mission of the Arab Open Academy

 The Philosophy of Open Learning

 The philosophy of open learning revolves around the idea of tutored- independent learning and the “supported open learning” style.
 Open education or open learning is a flexible system that combines both traditional teaching methodologies and studying through distance learning which encompasses learning from written texts, classroom discussions, tutorials, talks, lectures, TV programs and broadcasts, audio and video cassettes, the students´ won experience, group discussions and project work in a learning environment with a student- tutor ratio of 20:1.
 Open learning offers the learner flexible learning opportunities that suit his/her own goals of career building- the learner can work in his own time by reading course material, working on course activities and completing assignments that help him consolidate what he has learned.
 It utilizes multifaceted support resources- attempts to create an environment that is conducive to learning and to integrate learners as proactive partners in the development and making of the institution.
-The textbooks are accompanied by supplementary study material, study guides, workbooks, audiocassettes, audio CDs, a specimen examination paper and on-line (internet-based) websites especially designed for distant learning.
+The textbooks are accompanied by supplementary study material, study guides, workbooks, audio cassettes, audio CDs, a specimen examination paper and on-line (internet-based) websites especially designed for distance learning.
 The open learning platform relies heavily on the tutoring process that aims at promoting faculty- student interaction.
 Students gain support from a tutor, from the student services staff as well as from centralized areas such as the library and the internet.
 Tutorials are a required component to pass the course- they provide students with a chance to meet their tutors who are experts in the subjects and some other fellow students and they encourage dialogue, exchanging ideas and brainstorming.
 Tutorial support can be obtained via.

 - Correspondence tuition: the tutor marks the course assignments and gives written feedback.
 This will definitely further the students` knowledge and develop their learning skills.